Zhiyu-Wei/simplex-kernel-regression/README.md

 ---

-# Repository Structure
+## Repository Structure

-This repository is organized into three main components to clearly separate reusable functions, figure-generation scripts, and reproducible examples:
+This repository is organized into three main components to separate reusable functions, visualization scripts, and reproducible examples.

-R/
+### **R/**

-Contains all core R functions used in the paper, including:
+This folder contains all core R functions used in the project, including:

-Kernel estimators (Dirichlet kernel, logratio-based kernel, and local linear Dirichlet kernel)
+- Kernel estimation methods (Dirichlet kernel, logratio-based estimator, and local linear Dirichlet kernel)

-Bandwidth selection procedures based on LOOCV
+- Bandwidth selection procedures based on leave-one-out cross-validation (LOOCV)
+- Visualization and simplex-related utilities for ternary plotting

-Utility functions for simplex visualization and ternary plots These files provide the fundamental methods used throughout the project.
+These files provide the essential methodological tools used across the analyses.

-figures/

-Includes:
+### **figures/**
+This folder includes:

-Scripts used to generate the figures shown in the paper
+- Scripts used to generate figures referenced in the paper

-Example plots that demonstrate how the estimators behave under different settings These files focus on visualization and graphical diagnostics.

-example/
+- Example visualization outputs such as ternary plots and smoothing illustrations

+Files in this directory focus on graphical diagnostics and visual demonstrations.

+### **example/**
-Contains reproducible workflows such as:
+This folder contains reproducible workflows and applied scripts, such as:

-Simulation study scripts used to evaluate estimator performance
+- Simulation study code evaluating estimator performance

-Code for generating tables included in the manuscript
+- Scripts for producing tables included in the manuscript

-The real data application using the WHO dataset
+- The real data application using the WHO dataset

-These scripts allow readers to reproduce the empirical results in the paper.
+These scripts allow readers to reproduce all empirical results from the study.